Frequently Asked Questions

 ☥) Was that real Ancient Egyptian spoken in the Mummy movie?

 Sadly no, despite what you may read online the "Egyptian" spoken in the Mummy is not actual Egyptian.
 It was what I call faux Egyptian.
 It was made to sound like it though.
 There is some speculation they got an actual Egyptologist to work on it, although all one has to do is look at what they claim is being said and know Egyptian well enough, to know it's not a very accurate rendition.
 If you would like to hear prayers in Coptic link or the Lord's Prayer in Coptic link which is the Language's last evolutionary step mixed with Greek.
-You can also hear a love song on a reconstructed Egyptian harp link , although the (e) in between consonants was employed in the pronunciation, it is fairly close to how it would sound.
+You can also hear a love song on a reconstructed Egyptian harp link , although the (e) in between consonants was employed in the pronunciation, but it is fairly close to how it would sound.

 ☥) Is the Coptic Language an accurate representation to how Ancient Egyptian is is pronounced?

 The short answer is yes.
 The long answer, well not exactly, it's way more complicated than that.
 That's like asking is Aramaic exactly the same as modern Hebrew?
 The answer is no. Coptic is the final evolution of the language and is a hybrid of Late Kingdom Egyptian and Greek.
 A lot of words do carry over seemingly untouched or at least enough that we can make a connection to the Egyptian hieroglyphics and the Coptic equivalent.
 The more you study the Ancient Egyptian and Coptic Languages you will notice the effeminate /t/ ending a lot of the times was dropped in Coptic, but not always.
 Sparking the long debate with the effeminate /t/ ending and if it was ever pronounced at all.
 That alone is something still debated.
 There are some wonderful books on the Etymology of the language located at Resource Link.
 Please also check out the Etymology page.
 Did all words from the Ancient Egyptian Language evolve into Coptic?
 No, not every single word transferred over to Coptic, which causes some problem when trying to reconstruct the language entirely.
 However this has not deterred me or others from trying to reconstruct the language.
+We simply must too to other languages for help.

 ☥) Are E. A. Wallis Budge's dictionary and translations really wrong?

-This is one of the most widespread common misconceptions I have in contact with, and let me say this right now, he is not 100% wrong not even close and most modern dictionary for Ancient Egyptian have a good deal of the words he translated in them.
+This is one of the most widespread common misconceptions I have come in contact with, and let me say this right now, he is not 100% wrong not even close and most modern dictionary for Ancient Egyptian have a good deal of the words he translated in them.
 Those who perpetrate this "misconceptions" either 1, do not know the language Ancient Egyptian at all or fluently and have been misinformed a kept spreading this mis information or 2 have an agenda.
 Both are never good to take advice from.
 My only agenda is to help you learn and that is it.

 Let's take a quick look at who E. A. Wallis Budge was.

 Budge was both an Egyptologist and a Philologist (someone who studies language both oral and written).
 He studied at Cambridge and focused on the Semitic branch languages (which includes both Coptic and Ancient Egyptian), Hebrew, Syriac, Ge'ez and Arabic as well as spacial studies in Assyrian.
 He worked with and studied under some of the top linguistics at the time.
-That alone being said puts him worlds ahead of most people studying this language today and definitely light years ahead of anyone who just sometimes writes a few Egyptian words they learned somewhere online or from the Kemetic Orthodoxy.
+That alone being said puts him worlds ahead of most people studying this language today and definitely light years ahead of anyone who just sometimes writes a few Ancient Egyptian words they learned somewhere online or from the Kemetic Orthodoxy.
 It is incredibly foolish, uneducated and completely rude to say his works are inaccurate.
 Are they outdated?
-Well the simple answer is yes somewhat.
+Well the simple answer is yes, somewhat.
 But even that isn't a fair label.

 Are there more accurate and less antiquated dictionaries?
-Yes, but completely disregarding Budge's contributions is just foolish.
+Yes, but to completely disregarding Budge's contributions is just foolish.
 Once you start learning the alphabet and biliterals, triliterals you can see where Budge "messed up" so to speak.
 I use his dictionaries quite regularly, but I know the language and am familiar with why some people claim his works are inaccurate and worthless by todays standards.
 The problem I have with that statement is, most of the words in his dictionaries still exists in modern dictionaries by top Egyptologists and linguists untouched even today!
 Even the Kemetic Orthodoxy uses some of his pronunciations which are somewhat inaccurate using the (e) between consonants route and completely ignoring other more accurate renderings he has.
 Budge was also famous for writing D/ḏ/dj as Ṯ/Tch.
-Which isn't completely wrong as Coptic will show sometimes it was especially Late King-Demotic these could be switched.
+Which isn't completely wrong as Coptic will show sometimes it was used especially Late King-Demotic, these could be switched.

 So why did this lie get spread?